void-linux/void-packages/Manual.md

 subpackages can also have their own `INSTALL.msg` and `REMOVE.msg` files, simply create them as `srcpkgs/<pkgname>/<subpkg>.INSTALL.msg` or `srcpkgs/<pkgname>/<subpkg>.REMOVE.msg` respectively.

+This should only be used for critical messages, like warning users of breaking changes.

 <a id="runtime_account_creation"></a>
 ### Creating system accounts/groups at runtime